intergrals/Catch-of-the-Day/readme.md

   - Can call props directly in SFC, given that props is passed as an argument.
   - Can pass object into SFC instead of props.
 - Use colon to make variable in route path.
+- Buttons/forms submit is done inline: onSubmit={[function]}
+- Can create ref in class to pass info between functions: x.createRef().
+- Any additional function that uses "this" must use arrow notation.